ENCODE-DCC/chip-seq-pipeline2/docs/input.md

     // Read endedness
     "chip.paired_end" : true,

+    // Read endedness for controls
+    // If not defined, "chip.paired_end" will be used for controls too "chip.ctl_paired_end" : true,

     // If you start from FASTQs then define these, otherwise remove from this file.
     // You can define up to 6 replicates.